Mirantis/bootc-mke3/docs/runbooks/provision-manually.md

 ## Expected Results

-The end result is that a cluster of running machine nodes, based on the MKEx source, networked according to the Mirantis product requirements.
+The end result is that a cluster of running machine nodes, based on the `bootc-mke3` source, networked according to the Mirantis product requirements.

-A deliverable of this process an ansible inventory file, describing the machines to be used for the MKEx cluster with the installation tools.
+A deliverable of this process an ansible inventory file, describing the machines to be used for the `bootc-mke3` cluster with the installation tools.